goodsollee/GoodsolLee.github.io/_pages/about.md

 ## Short Bio

-I’m Goodsol Lee, a Ph.D. candidate at Seoul National University and currently at University o Colorado Boulder as a visiting scholar.
+I’m Goodsol Lee, a Ph.D. candidate at Seoul National University and currently at University of Colorado Boulder as a visiting scholar.
 My researches focus on enabling seamless real-time communication for people everywhere, regardless of physical distance or environmental constraints.

 Current interests include: